karatelabs/karate/README.md

 * match date == { month: '#? isValidMonth(_)' }
 ```

-Especially since strings can be easily coerced to numbers (and vice-versa) in Javascript, you can combine built-in validators with the self-valildation 'predicate' form like this: `'#number? _ > 0'`
+Especially since strings can be easily coerced to numbers (and vice-versa) in Javascript, you can combine built-in validators with the self-validation 'predicate' form like this: `'#number? _ > 0'`
 ```cucumber
 # given this invalid input (string instead of number)
 * def date = { month: '3' }